 Possibly the most iconic of all Australian desserts, the perfect pavlova is one I grew up with.
 It’s also probably my very favourite dessert of all time.
+You might also love this Chocolate Pavlova.

 That fluffy cloud-like marshmallow inside encased in a crisp meringue exterior and every little bit just totally melts in your mouth.
 This beautiful, ethereal Pavlova is actually extremely easy to make.
 The one you see in these photos was made while I was also making a cup of coffee and loading the dishwasher.
 Seriously.